Skip to content

 Execution Context

-The Core of Spine Requests.
+The core of Spine requests.

 Overview

 ExecutionContext is a request-scoped context shared throughout the Spine pipeline.
-When an HTTP request arrives, the Transport adapter creates an ExecutionContext, which passes through all stages of the pipeline carrying request information and execution state.
+When an HTTP request arrives, the Transport adapter creates an ExecutionContext, which passes through all stages of the pipeline, carrying request information and execution state.

-Why separate?
+Why separation?

 go